Paarhammer triple glazed windows and doors were used in one of Australia’s first passive houses built in Castlemaine, Victoria.

 One of the requirements of the passive house standard is very little energy consumption (less than 120kWh/m² per year) and very low air infiltration.
 Excessive air leakage leads to unnecessary heat loss or gain and discomfort.
 Paarhammer products use a multi-point locking system for windows and doors, which is almost airtight and increases the safety aspect as well.
 Low air exchange also means higher energy efficiency and much lower energy bills, a win for the owners and the environment.

-For over 25 years, Paarhammer windows and doors have been setting the benchmark in energy efficiency in Australia.
+Since 1990, Paarhammer windows and doors have been setting the benchmark in energy efficiency in Australia.
 Outstanding quality, security and design flexibility ensures architects, developers and home-owners achieve superior results and energy ratings.